sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-quickstart.md

 ---
-title: "Excel quickstart"
+title: "PDF to Excel quickstart"
 hidden: true
 ---

-If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that simply visually map the PDF layout onto a spreadsheet, with no meaningful relationship to the underlying cells.
-In contrast, Sensible structures document data into meaningfully labeled column/row pairs and linked sheets, so you can represent document tables, checkboxes, paragraphs, and even complex repeating section layouts in spreadsheets.
+If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that simply visually map the PDF layout onto a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.
+In contrast, Sensible structures document data into meaningfully labeled column/row pairs and linked sheets, so you can convert document tables, checkboxes, paragraphs, and even complex repeating section layouts into spreadsheets.

 In this quickstart, convert an example tax form to a spreadsheet using an existing SenseML configuration.